 One invitation at a time.
 One person at a time.
-One Savior who came for all.
+One Savior who rose to give eternal life to all who follow him.
 We get to share this amazing news of God's grace for all!

-May God bless you, the students, and the families of your school or early childhood ministry as you reach out and say, "Come and hear!
-A Savior has been born for you!
-Christ the Lord!"
+May God bless you, the students, and the families of your school or early childhood ministry as you reach out to those who so desperately need to know their Savior!